Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Combat-Stats/Initiative-Bonus.md

 ## Initiative Bonus

-Your initiative bonus is your Dexterity modifier + your level.
+Your [[Compendium/13A/Monsters/Monster-Creation/Initiative|initiative]] bonus is your Dexterity modifier + your level.